doums/prometric/README.md

 ### Config

-In the plugin configuration file `plugins/prometric/config.yml` You can customize the port on which the metrics will be exposed.
+In the plugin configuration file `plugins/prometric/config.yml`\
+you can customize the port on which the metrics will be exposed

 ```yaml
 port: 9190 # default